Quantitative coarse-graining of Markov chains: Conclusion and discussion

 where $y_1,y_2 \in \Y$ and $\rho$ is the stationary measure.
 We point out that to guarantee the existence and uniqueness of a stationary measure in the discrete-time setting it is necessary to additionally assume that the Markov chain is aperiodic.

-\paragraph{Acknowledgements} The authors would like to thank Matthias Erbar and Andr{\'e} Schlichting for discussions on functional inequalities.
+\paragraph{Acknowledgements.}The authors thank the anonymous referee for valuable suggestions and comments.
+The authors would like to thank Matthias Erbar and Andr{\'e} Schlichting for discussions on functional inequalities.
 The authors also thank Maksim Maydanskiy for providing arguments used in the proof of Proposition~\ref{lem:forKol-exp}.
 BH was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2075 -- 390740016 and acknowledges the support by the Stuttgart Center for Simulation Science (SimTech).
 The work of US is supported by the Alexander von Humboldt foundation.

 \begin{appendix}